Healthcare Training Institute

 3. A woman with young children is

-more likely to stay, but as her children get older and they get hurt trying to
+As her children get older and they get hurt trying to

 protect her, she is more likely to leave.
 Did your battered client who returned